craigahobbs/chisel/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Chisel provides a built-in Request sub-class for easily implementing schema-validated JSON APIs called "actions".
 To
-define an, action use the `action <https://craigahobbs.github.io/chisel/action.html#chisel.action>`__ decorator to wrap
+define an action, use the `action <https://craigahobbs.github.io/chisel/action.html#chisel.action>`__ decorator to wrap
 an action callback function.
 For example:

 >>> @chisel.action(spec='''